-Do chemicals in sunscreens cause more damage or risk than sun exposure?
-Sunscreens are highly recommended by dermatologists.
-According to Stotarczek and colleagues, modern sunscreens use completely insoluble compounds that are non-toxic and are unlikely to be absorbed.
-This differs from the Environmental Working Group’s research on sunscreens, which deems them to have many disturbing ingredients that can contribute to endocrine disruption, allergies, immune-toxicity, organ toxicity, and biochemical changes.
+This differs from the Environmental Working Group’s research on sunscreen chemicals, which deems them to have many disturbing ingredients that can contribute to endocrine disruption, allergies, immune toxicity, organ toxicity, and biochemical changes.
 (EWG, 2014, Skotarczak 2015)

 Skotarczak and colleagues also discussed the risk of using mineral sunscreens composed of nanoparticles of titanium dioxide for it’s potential to penetrate the skin and enter the bloodstream risking DNA damage and increasing cancer risk.
 However, studies have found that as long as the particles are coated in an organic or inorganic compound they do not permeate the skin or incite immune reactions.

 Concerning the potentially estrogenic nature of benzophenones and their association with endometriosis (and potentially other estrogen-dominant conditions including breast cancer.)